codingMustache/codingMustache/README.md

 ## Joke of the Day

-So, I heard this pun about cows, but it’s kinda offensive so I won’t say it.
-I don’t want there to be any beef between us.
+I used to think I was indecisive, but now I'm not sure.

 ## Daily Trivia

-How many kilobytes in one gigabyte (in decimal)?
+What was Bitcoin&#039;s block size limit in 2010?
- 1. 1024
+ 1. 1 TB
- 2. 1000
+ 2. 1 MB
- 3. 1048576
+ 3. 1 KB
- 4. 1000000
+ 4. 1GB

 <details>
   <summary>Answer</summary>
-  1000000
+  1 MB
 </details>